Greek Village houses are double occupancy rooms at a tier 3 level.

 As with all of our residence halls, the Greek Village houses are accessible by card access.
 All of the rooms have individual door locks.
 Campus Security makes regular patrols through the Greek Village.
 The Greek Village has additional security lighting.

-All members of the chapter have access to the front door of the house.
+All members of the chapter can be provided access to the front door of the house.
 However, the chapter may decide to limit the accessibility of the house to nonresident members.
-For example, resident members have 24 hour access, nonresident members may have access 9AM-9PM.
+For example, resident members have 24 hour access, nonresident members have select hours of access.
+These hours are determined with the Office of Fraternity and Sorority Life, the residents and organization leadership.

 The chapter should work together to identify who lives in the house.
 In some cases, the chapter may have bylaws and requirements regarding living in the house.